W-nn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints the result of POWER divided by DIVIDE, followed by a new line.
-POWER and DIVIDE are environment variables
+A script that displays the result of BREATH to the power LOVE.
+BREATH and LOVE are environment variables